Red Sox vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Recent Betting Performance

-- The Red Sox have played as the underdog in four of their past 10 games and have gone 3-1 in those contests.
+- The Red Sox have played as the underdog in five of their past 10 games and have gone 4-1 in those contests.

-- In their previous 10 matchups with a total posted by sportsbooks, the Red Sox and their foes are 3-7-0 when it comes to hitting the over.
+- In their previous 10 games with a total, the Red Sox and their opponents have combined to exceed the over/under on four occasions.

-- Oddsmakers have not posted a spread in any of the Red Sox's past 10 games.
+- The Red Sox's previous 10 contests have not had a runline posted by sportsbooks.

 Discover More About This Game